Transitions

 HOW MFR CAN HELP YOU

 MFR, or myofascial release, is a therapeutic self massage technique using mainly two small rubber balls.
-What is great about MFR is that it is very user friendly and easy to slot it into your routine.
+What is great about MFR is that it is very user friendly and easy to slot into your daily routine.
 It just takes a few minutes and all you need is your two balls and space on the floor or a wall to roll on.
 You don’t necessarily need to change into workout gear or even roll your yoga mat out.
-It eases your aches and pains, improves your posture, increases your range of movement, enhances your sporting or hobbies performance, and builds emotional resilience.
+It eases your aches and pains, increases your range of movement, improves your posture, enhances your sporting or hobbies performance, and builds emotional resilience.
 Huge return for a small bit of time invested in this self care technique.
 My preferred routine is to slot it in pre yoga, post a workout or at the end of the day to help me switch off and relax.
 For more information on the science of MFR check out my earlier article.
 You’ll notice it is the same sequence as this newer article (the top 5 are still the top 5!) but in this article I expand on when to use MFR.

 When you start to use MFR you will feel immediate and cumulative benefits.
 You will feel a warmth to the area you have rolled and a heightened sense of awareness in and around the area.
 It might feel freer, more fluid and less stiff and chalkie.
 It also stimulates little receptors under our skin called ruffinis which communicate with the rest and restore branch of our nervous system and help you feel lovely and relaxed.
 Longer term benefits can range from a relief from aches, pains and stiffness to stress reduction and better sleep.
 It can be adapted depending on what your desired outcome is.